CrocoFactory/sensei/docs/learn/user_guide/preparers_finalizers.md

 ### JSON Finalizer

-JSON Finalizer is a function that takes decoded JSON response, as argument and returns the modified JSON.
+JSON Finalizer is a function that takes the decoded JSON response, as the argument and returns the modified JSON.
 These finalizers are used for JSON response transformation before internal or user-defined response finalizing.

 /// info
-JSON Finalizers can be defined only at router/routed model level.
+JSON Finalizers can be defined only at the router/routed model level.
 ///

 #### Algorithm